cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/01-intro.md

 To begin, let's take advantage of Microsoft Azure's Azure for Students offering, which provides free access to the cloud.
 You can access the Azure for Students page by visiting [Azure Portal](https://azure.microsoft.com/en-us/free/students/) and signing in with your `academic account email`.

 Upon accessing the link, click on the `Start Free` button.
 If this is your first time accessing Azure, you may be required to provide some personal information, but rest assured that credit card details should not be requested.
-Upon successful registration, you will be granted **100 credits** to get started.
+Upon successful registration, you will be granted **100 USD credit** to get started.

+> If you wish to use Azure with a non-academic account, you will receive a 200 USD credit to use within the first 30 days after signing up.
+However, it is important to note that you may be required to provide credit card details during the sign-up process.
+For more detailed information, you can access the documentation or resources available from [Azure free account FAQ ](https://azure.microsoft.com/en-us/free/free-account-faq/#F1)

 Now, let's proceed with creating your VM.
+1. Click on `Deploy a virtual machine` and follow `Create a Linux virtual machine`.
-On the initial page, locate the **Ubuntu Server 20.04 LTS** image from the Azure Marketplace service.
+2. Locate the **Ubuntu Server 20.04 LTS** image from the Azure Marketplace service.
 Select the `Create` option to proceed.

-In the **Basic Data** tab, fill in the following mandatory details:
+3. In the **Basic Data** tab, fill in the following mandatory details:

-- **Subscription:** `Azure for Students`
+  - **Subscription:** Depends on your account `Azure for Students` or `Azure subscription`
   - **Resource group:** `(New) Resource Group`
   - **Virtual machine name:** `Choose any name you prefer`
-- **Region:** `Select the region nearest to your geographical location`
+  - **Region:** `Choose your preferred location`
   - **Image:** `Ubuntu Server 20.04 LTS - x64 Gen2`
   - **Size:** `Standard_B2ms - 2 vCPUs, 8 GiB memory`
   - **Type of authentication:** `Public key SSH`
   - **Username:** `azureuser`
   - **Key pairs name:** `Ubuntu_key`
   - **Public inbound ports:** `Allow selected ports`
   - **Select inbound ports:** `SSH (22)`

-You can leave the remaining fields with their default values, as well as the other tabs.
+  `You can leave the remaining fields with their default values, as well as the other tabs.`

-Once all the necessary information is provided, click on `Review + create` at the bottom of the page.
+4. Once all the necessary information is provided, click on `Review + create` at the bottom of the page.
 You will be redirected to a summary of the selected options and the associated price (which should be within your student credits, approximately 0.0832 USD/hr).
-After reviewing the details, click on `Create` to initiate the deployment process.
+5. After reviewing the details, click on `Create` to initiate the deployment process.

-A pop-up message will appear, prompting you to generate a new key pair.
+6. A pop-up message will appear, prompting you to generate a new key pair.
 Select the `Download private key and create resource` option.
-This action will initiate the download of a file named **ubuntu_key.pem**.
+This action will initiate the download of a file named `<VMName>_key.pem`.

-Please note that the deployment process may take some time.
-Once the deployment is complete, navigate to the resource.
+  > Please note that the deployment process may take some time.
+7. Once the deployment is complete, Click on `Go to resource`.
 You will find information about your VM, including the public IP address.
-Make sure that your VM is in the **Started** state, and the `Start` option at the bottom left side of the page should be disabled.
+Make sure that your VM is in the **Running** status, and the `Start` icon (triangle) at the top left side of the page should be disabled.

 ##### Congratulations!
 You have successfully created your VM.